 Group training is very practical, where you can ask questions and share experiences.
 Although this might not be very practical at work.
 Or you just use an app for yourself a little more.
 Above all, look for what works for you.
 Then it can also help to ask a friend or colleague to join.

 Do you get extra stressed or irritated by an alarm or reminder to relax?
 It can also be done differently.
 For example, put a stone in your pocket.
 Each time you touch it, you are reminded to take a deep breath.
 Write a quote on your mirror, or put a picture frame on your desk, as long as it encourages you to practice every time you see it.

 And the stone need not be a rock, just a pebble of course (lol).

-Mindfulness is good for everybody at every time and not only for work-related purposes.
+Mindfulness is good for everybody at all times and not only for work-related purposes.
 It is useful for anything you do in life.
-At work it can prevent you from getting upset because of your boss and/or your colleagues and you might have the wrong reaction.
+At work, it can prevent you from getting upset because of your boss and/or your colleagues and you might have the wrong reaction.
 One which you might regret for a long time.